rajeshalda/interval-version-0.3/README.md

 # Microsoft Graph API - Attendance and Meeting Insights Script

-This PowerShell script utilizes the Microsoft Graph API to retrieve Teams meetings and attendance data for a specific user over the past 7 days.
-It authenticates using the **Client Credentials Flow** and requires specific Microsoft Graph API permissions.
+This PowerShell script uses the Microsoft Graph API and Teams Application Access Policies to retrieve Teams meetings and attendance data for a specific user over the past 7 days.
+It authenticates using the **Client Credentials Flow** and ensures secure access via access policies.

 ---